 On July 3

 - Informed that part of the Austrian army was advancing on his positions, the Prince of Prussia and his generals, considering that they could not hold the position of Jung-Bunzlau, set off from their camp with their army.
-The heavy artillery and baggage, escorted by 4 bns and 5 sqns under Lieutenant-General Count Schmettau, reached Hirschberg.
+Lieutenant-General Count Schmettau, with 4 bns and 5 sqns, escorted the heavy artillery and baggage to Hirschberg.
 The army followed in two columns, covered by a rearguard of 4 grenadier bns, Freibataillon le Noble, the Feldjäger zu Fuß and 15 sqns under Zieten.
 After an arduous march, it finally reached Hirschberg late in the evening.